victoriag2797/CS-Lesson4-Class-Attributes/README.md

 # Lesson 2.4: Class Attributes

 ## 🎯 Objectives
-- Understand and use class attributes in HTML and CSS to style specific elements.
+- Understand and use class attributes in HTML and CSS to style specific elements!
 - Differentiate between tag selectors and class selectors.